 By the late 1990's, he had built his personal project studio -a state of the art 1400 sq. ft. facility set in the Austin Hill Country- and in 2001, his work attracted the attention of film director Robert Rodriguez, who hired Carl to produce the theme song for his second Spy Kids film.
 This marked the beginning of a unique musical journey and creative collaboration that continues to this date.
 Robert’s ‘outside-the-box’ approach to production has had a significant influence on Carl’s creative process.

 Over the past decade, Carl has steadily turned his focus from writing music for advertising and album production, to scoring feature films and TV shows.
-He recently finished scoring the second season of "From Dusk Till Dawn: The Series”, and the independent feature “The Teller and the Truth”, which recently premiered at the 2015 Austin Film Festival with great reviews.
+He recently finished scoring the third season of "From Dusk Till Dawn: The Series”, and the independent feature “The Teller and the Truth”, and Rooster Teeth's sci-fi comedy "Lazer Team 2".

 Besides working with Robert Rodriguez, Carl has had the privilege of collaborating with amazing creative forces such as Sandra Bullock, Willie Nelson, John Debney, Bob Schneider, Billy Gibbons, Eric Johnson, Grupo Fantasma, Ray Benson, Andrés Levin, Selena, Stephen Barber, Joe Ely, Stephen Bruton, Del Castillo, Los Lonely Boys, Patricia Vonne, Andrew Shapter, Monte Montgomery, Trevor Romain, Powerhouse Animation and many more.
 He's received multiple accolades, including a Latin GRAMMY® nomination and four ASCAP Film & TV Awards.
 He has served many years on the Board of Governors of the Texas Chapter of the National Academy of Recording Arts and Sciences, and frequently volunteers his time to teach and work with high school and college students across the state during educational events such as GRAMMY U Speaker Series and GRAMMY Camp.